JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 **Step 6**: Run the Exploit: ```exploit```

-If successful, this exploit spawns a root shell.
-You now have unauthorized access to the target system—this is for educational purposes only and should never be done on unauthorized networks.
+If successful, this will spawn a root shell on the target system.
+This is for educational purposes only and should never be performed outside of authorized lab environments.

+---
+## Phase 4 – Installing Splunk (SIEM Integration)

+**Objective:** Install and configure Splunk on Kali Linux to serve as a SIEM platform for future log collection and monitoring.

+**Overview:** Splunk will be used to ingest and analyze logs from the lab environment, enabling simulated alerting and incident response workflows.
+This phase sets the foundation for blue team operations.

+---
 ## Next Up
-- Configuring Splunk
+- Phase 5 – Log Ingestion and Detection